-

-Shu Puer "In Play" 2020: New Horizons of Taste
+Shu Pu'er "In Play" 2020: New Horizons of Taste

-Shu puer "In the Game" from the brand "Tea Line" is a fascinating journey into the world of rich tastes and aromas.
-This tea, released in 2020, has already won the hearts of connoisseurs due to its unique character and high quality.
+"In the Game" Shu Pu-erh from the Tea Line brand is a captivating journey into a world of rich flavors and aromas.
+Released in 2020, this tea has already won the hearts of connoisseurs thanks to its unique character and high quality.

 Features of tea

-- Convenient format: The tea is produced in the form of fan cha (a square weighing 90 grams), which makes it convenient for storage and brewing.
+- Convenient format: The tea is produced in the form of a fan cha (a square weighing 90 grams), which makes it convenient for storage and brewing.

-- High brewability: One square of tea allows you to make up to 8 full infusions, while the taste remains rich and does not lose its qualities.
+- High brewability: One square meter of tea allows you to make up to 8 full infusions, while the taste remains rich and does not lose its qualities.

 Beneficial properties